ADPLAN: Attention, Distinction, Positioning, Linkage, Amplification, and Net Equity

 The ADPLAN Framework developed by the Kellogg School of Management at Northwestern University, is used to determine the effectiveness of an advertisement from a strategic position.
 ADPLAN stands for attention, distinction, positioning, linkage, amplification, and net equity.

-Once the audiences’ attention is caught and they have committed to watching the commercial, distinction must be apparent between the brand and their competitors.
+Once the audience’s attention is caught and they have committed to watching the commercial, distinction must be apparent between the brand and its competitors.
 For example, if you are watching a car commercial for Honda, and then you watch a Toyota commercial, if there is no noticeable difference, your company is at risk of getting lost in its competitors.
-Marketing strategies may need to be reevaluated to set yourself apart from the competition.
+Marketing strategies may need to be reevaluated to differentiate yourself from the competition.

 The positioning of the advertisement includes two main subsections: frame of reference and point of difference.
-The frame of reference should include the category and/or industry that the brand chooses to compete in.
-The point of difference then includes the main attributes that make the brand stand out when compared to their competitors.
-Correct positioning will help a brand leverage that competitive advantage and help the viewers see value over others.
+The frame of reference should include the category and/or industry in which the brand chooses to compete in.
+The point of difference then includes the main attributes that make the brand stand out when compared to its competitors.
+Correct positioning will help a brand leverage that competitive advantage and help the viewers see the value over others.

 The linkage refers to the customer being able to link the advertisement to the brand or benefits talked about.
 If the viewer cannot remember what was mentioned, then your advertisement is considered ineffective.

 For an advertisement to amplify, that means that it sticks with the viewer.
 You want your audience to remember the advertisement and have it evoke conversation.
 If it does not resonate with the audience then it will simply be forgotten about.

 Net equity refers to the overall branding of the product or service.
 Does your advertisement remain consistent with what the brand stands for and represents?
 When someone sees the ad, will they recognize what brand it is for?
 It’s important to have a strong brand and stay consistent with it.